The first invention ever patented by Thomas Edison did not go over well with his target customers: politicians.

 It was an automatic vote counter.

-The vote counter was designed to speed the count of votes in legislatures.
+He designed the vote counter to speed the count of votes in legislatures.

 A lawmaker could cast a ‘yea’ or ‘nay’ vote by flipping a switch at his desk.
 It would eliminate delays in preparing ballots, physically putting them into the ballot box and then counting the ballots.
 He registered for his patent on Oct.
 13, 1868.

 Edison tried to sell his vote counting machine to Congress.
 They weren’t interested.
-The delays were deliberate, a way to sense which way a vote was going and an opportunity to influence waverers.
-As one lawmaker said to Edison, it would upset ‘the delicate political status quo.’
+That’s because the delays were deliberate, a way to sense which way a vote was going and an opportunity to influence waverers.
+As one lawmaker said to Edison, it would upset “the delicate political status quo.”

 It would be 23 years before a vote counting machine was used, and it wouldn’t even be Edison’s.
 Edison, however, would find other things to invent – 1,092, to be exact.
 The failure of the vote counting machine, though, taught him an important lesson: “Never waste time inventing things that people would not want to buy.”

 […] God’s great open spaces.’
 Earlier in his career he had worked as Edison’s chief engineer, and Edison encouraged him to continue his research into gasoline-powered […]

 […] boys worked as telephone operators – after all, they’d worked as telegraph operators from the beginning.
 But they didn't do well actually talking to real people.
 They were impatient, […]